Abarim Publications' online Biblical Greek Dictionary

 Star Wars vs. Star Trek

-Adherents to School One figure that the world is a stage and all must play a part.
+Adherents to school A figure that the world is a stage and all must play a part.
 In this model all creatures are like stars that happen to hang in empty space; take away the stars and the empty space remains, and if nobody does anything then nothing gets done.
 Competition is thus everything and the stronger guy is better than the weaker guy.
 The invisible forces that so obviously run the world (collectively known as theoi; whether seen as inanimate or living) must hence work the same way, and this in turn leads to belief in a pantheon of theoi that compete among each other as much as men do.

-School Two, on the other hand, believes that the actors are not on the stage but bring about the stage because collectively they are the stage.
-School Two is all about unity, no matter how complex, because unity drives complexity.
-School Two understands that the diversity of all human culture is due to its unity, just like the diversity of the biosphere is due to its unity, just like the unity of the singularity from whence the entire expanding universe came was never compromised.
+School B, on the other hand, believes that the actors are not on the stage but bring about the stage because collectively they are the stage.
+School B is all about unity, no matter how complex, because unity drives complexity.
+School B understands that the diversity of all human culture is due to its unity, just like the diversity of the biosphere is due to its unity, just like the unity of the singularity from whence the entire expanding universe came was never compromised.
 In this model, all things, including stars, come with the space in which they sit — take away the stars and you'll also lose the space.
 And even when nobody would do anything, the whole of the unity still progresses, hence altering the communal stage and forcing the actors do react.

 The natural laws by which the universe was created and upon which creation, including mankind, was designed to operate, is in the Bible known as the Word of God; a living and communicating being (John 1:3, Genesis 15:1, John 1:14).
 Understanding how the universe works leads to a kind of liberation that frees the individual (John 8:32) and brings about a human society in which the Creator is an essential element.
 This is the reason why both the Father and Jesus blatantly call theoi the people "to whom the Word of God came" (Psalm 82:6, John 10:34-35).
 You are what you know, after all.

 All this has certainly nothing to do with church buildings or marble statues or religions of any sort (Revelation 21:22).
-In fact, the heroes of both the Old and the New Testaments have much more in common with post-Renaissance scientists than with post-Renaissance clergy, and unanimously abhorred religious regalia and ritualistic vanity.
+In fact, the heroes of both the Old and the New Testaments have much more in common with post-Renaissance scientists (1 Kings 4:33-34) than with post-Renaissance clergy, and unanimously abhorred religious regalia and ritualistic vanity.
 The Roman imperial machine required its subjects to pay homage to the deified state and its Caesar, and true truth-seekers didn't feel like doing so.
 This is why they were executed in droves and this is also why the first century Roman historian Cassius Dio could define atheism as "a charge on which many others who drifted into Jewish ways were condemned" (Hist.67.14).

 Furthermore, the government of the Word of God is not a government by some unapproachable emperor in an ivory tower far away, but from the same laws to which atoms listen (Deuteronomy 30:14, Jeremiah 31:33, Romans 2:15).
 It's the very set of rules by which we exist in the first place that will then govern our whole society, and it will feel the same as being entirely free.
 The authors of the New Testament where part of a revolution in theology, of people who called the Creator by such intimate and near equal terms as mister (kurios) and even father.